Enjoy a glimpse of history through old images of Brighton and Hove, East Sussex, England.

-This British Pathé footage captures scenes of Brighton beach and the surrounding streets in the 1950s.
+This black and white footage captures scenes of Brighton beach and the surrounding streets in the 1950s.

-This 1960 home movie footage is held in the Kinolibrary Archive Film collection.
-It shows a sunny day trip to Brighton.
+Home movie footage recorded in 1960 shows a sunny day trip to Brighton.
 Scenes include Brighton Pier, a cafe and the beach.

 In 1962 Queen Elizabeth II and Prince Philip opened the George Street Renovation Scheme in Hove.